python/devguide/pullrequest.rst

 One of the bottlenecks in the Python development process is the lack of code reviews.
-If you browse the bug tracker, you will see that numerous issues have a fix, but cannot be commited to the main source code repository, because no one has reviewed the proposed solution.
+If you browse the bug tracker, you will see that numerous issues have a fix, but cannot be committed to the main source code repository, because no one has reviewed the proposed solution.
 Reviewing a pull request can be just as informative as providing a pull request and it will allow you to give constructive comments on